 At ABC, our flea exterminators use a holistic approach to address infestations.
 We start by treating the inside of your home and your yard and then apply scientifically-proven solutions in your attic and crawl spaces.
 Since our technicians need a few hours to treat your property thoroughly and for the products to dry, we ask that our customers and their pets be away from home during these service calls.

 You can expect your ABC tick control professional to:

-- Ask you questions about your pest problem to get a better idea of the severity and extent of the issue
+- Ask yourself questions about your pest problem to get a better idea of the severity of the issue

-- Conduct an initial assessment of your property to understand where fleas or ticks might be as well as any wildlife that may have introduced these pests onto your property
+- Conduct an initial assessment of your property to understand where fleas ticks might be and any wildlife that may have introduced these pests onto your property.

 - If necessary, confirm which pests are on your property

 - Determine if there are any unique factors that make your home more susceptible to an infestation

 - Allow you to ask us any questions you have about ABC’s pest protocol or our treatment options

 - Provide you with an estimate, then, with your approval, treat your home